Navigating the Compliance Shift: A Strategic Approach to OFCCP Job Posting Requirements

 -

-Job Visibility: Proof that roles were featured across a platform designed for increased reach.
+Job visibility: Proof that roles were featured across a platform designed for increased reach.

 -

-Engagement Rates: Metrics on how candidates interact with postings, including application clicks.
+Engagement rates: Metrics on how candidates interact with postings, including application clicks.

 -

-Hiring Outcomes: The ability to evaluate hiring outcomes including screening, interviews, and placements.
+Hiring outcomes: The ability to evaluate hiring outcomes including screening, interviews, and placements.

 CareerCircle’s reporting suite is designed to close this loop by providing data on job views, application rates, and event performance metrics.
 This allows TA leaders to hand an auditor a report that details exactly how they engaged with the disability and veteran communities, turning a potential stressor into a proof point of an inclusive culture.